SiriSavvasare/SiriSavvasare/README.md

 # Hi there, I’m Siri Savvasare 👋

  I’m currently a student pursuing a Bachelor of Engineering in Computer Science, specializing in Artificial Intelligence and Machine Learning.

  I’m passionate about continuous learning!
 I’m currently deepening my skills in Python and exploring the world of web development.
 My main interest lies in diving further into machine learning and AI technologies.

 ##  Skills & Interests
-- **Languages:** Python (primary), beginning with HTML/CSS/JavaScript for web development
+- **Languages:** Python (primary), beginning with HTML/CSS/JavaScript for web development.
 - **Specialization:** Artificial Intelligence, Machine Learning
 - **Interests:** Machine learning, AI applications, web development